Yorker vs Pingdom

 What about uptime monitoring history and SLA reports?

-Historical uptime data stays in Pingdom — there is no migration path for raw result history.
+Historical uptime data stays in Pingdom; there is no migration path for raw result history.
 For SLA continuity, plan a parallel-run period where both tools monitor the same endpoints, then cut over with documented baseline data from Yorker going forward.

 Is Yorker appropriate for non-technical teams?

-Yorker is built for engineers and SREs — monitoring as code, OTel telemetry, Playwright scripting.
+Yorker is built for engineers and SREs: monitoring as code, OTel telemetry, Playwright scripting.
 Pingdom's simpler UI and polished reports are a better fit if your primary users are non-technical stakeholders.
 Yorker has a web UI for check management but it is designed with a developer workflow in mind.

-Does Yorker support OpenTelemetry — Pingdom doesn't?
+Does Yorker support OpenTelemetry when Pingdom doesn't?

 Correct.
-Yorker is OTel-native — every check emits OTLP metrics, traces, and logs to your chosen backend.
+Yorker is OTel-native: every check emits OTLP metrics, traces, and logs to your chosen backend.
 Pingdom has no OTel integration: results are visible only in the Pingdom dashboard or via their proprietary API.
 If your team is standardizing on OTel, Yorker fits that stack and Pingdom doesn't.

 Ready to move to native Playwright?

-Start free — no credit card — and migrate your first Pingdom uptime check to Yorker in minutes.
+Start free, no credit card, and migrate your first Pingdom uptime check to Yorker in minutes.
 Browser checks with OTel telemetry and private locations included.